 The CTR shows the total percentage of people clicking on your results on the Search Engine Results Page (SERP).

 Properly optimizing your description tags will increase your clickthrough rate for organic searches.
-Descriptions that list the target keywords or keyword phrases, as well as descriptions that are well written and concise can draw a visitors to click on that particular link more frequently.
+Descriptions that list the target keywords or keyword phrases, as well as descriptions that are well written and concise can draw visitors to click on that particular link more frequently.

 Learning the average CTR for different positions in the organic listing helps you understand where most of the traffic goes.
 It’s of vital importance to rank 1st – 3rd or at the very least, first page for your main key terms.